KiwiKid/hx-tomselect/README.md

 # hx-tomselect

-Provides a hx-tomselect htmx extention tag
+Provides a hx-ext="tomselect" htmx extention tag

-Let me write the javascript so you dont have too
+(Get your <script> tag count back down to 0)

-[V0.1 - this is under active development, is provided as it, and future releases *may* introduce large breaking changes] [lmk if you see any bugs/feature oppotunitues]
+[V0.2 - this is under active development, is provided as it, and future releases *may* introduce large breaking changes] [create a github pr/issue if you see any bugs/feature opportunities]

+<a href="examples.html">See examples for a full list</a>

 ```html
 <link href="https://cdn.jsdelivr.net/npm/tom-select@2.3.1/dist/css/tom-select.css" rel="stylesheet"/>